-Awards will be based on the quality of your application, your public service record, and other personal achievements.
-Winners will be determined by the ECI Board of Directors.
+Awards will be based on the quality of the application submitted, public service record, and other personal achievements.
+Winners will be determined by the ECI MJOPSA Award Committee subject to approval by the ECI Board of Directors.

 Please note that one awardee from each category will be selected.
 A total of three monetary awards in the amount of $1,000.00 each will be presented at the “A Voice at the Table”: The Earl Carl Institute’s Annual Marcia Johnson Public Service Award Reception.

-Nomination by application will open on October 15, 2017.
+Nominations by application will open on February 10, 2020.
 All applicants are required to submit a:

 The Earl Carl Institute and the ECI MJOPSA Award Committee reserves the right to invite nominations as well.

-Completed packets must be submitted to the Earl Carl Institute by 5 PM on Friday, January 5, 2018.
+Completed applications must be submitted to the Earl Carl Institute no later than Friday, May 15, 2020 by 5:00p.m.
 Submissions via email must be sent to email@example.com.
 Questions may be directed to Lucinda Daniels or Sarah Guidry at 713-313-1139.
-To learn more about the Earl Carl Institute visit us online at www.earlcarlinstitute.org.